iiasa/CWatM/docu/data.rst

 The approach to find the flow direction is in theory quite simple:
 There are eight valid output directions relating to the eight adjacent cells into which flow could travel.
 This approach is commonly referred to as an eight-direction (D8) flow model.
 The direction from each cell to its steepest downslope neighbour is chosen as flow direction.
 If the flow direction for each cell is given, a raster of accumulated flow into each cell can be calculated.
 Figure 4 shows the steps from DEM to flow direction to flow accumulation.
 Flow direction is shown in PC-Raster coding of the direction (ArcGIS uses another coding).

-CWATM uses a local drainage direction map which defines the dominant flow direction in one of the eight neighboring grid cells (D8 flow model).
+CWatM uses a local drainage direction map which defines the dominant flow direction in one of the eight neighboring grid cells (D8 flow model).
 This forms a river network from the springs to the mouth of a basin.
 To be compliant with the ISIMIP framework  the  0.5° drainage direction map (DDM30)  of (Döll and Lehner, 2002) [#]_ is used.
 For higher resolution e.g. 5’ different sources of river network maps are available e.g. HydroSheds (Lehner et al., 2008) [#]_ – DRT (Wu et al., 2011) [#]_ and CaMa-Flood (Yamazaki et al., 2009) [#]_.
 These approaches uses the same hydrological sound digital elevation model but differ in the upscaling methods.
 Zhao et al. (2017) [#]_ shows the importance of routing schemes and river networks in peak discharge simulation.
-For CWATM the DDM30 is used for 0.5° and DRT is used for 5'.
+For CWatM the DDM30 is used for 0.5° and DRT is used for 5'.

 .. image:: _static/elevation_flowaccu.jpg